 Epidemic Response Team

 International Medical Corps maintains an Epidemic Response Team comprising clinicians, logisticians and sanitation experts on standby for the World Health Organization (WHO) and ready to deploy when requested.
 This team includes former CDC epidemiologists and public health experts who have worked throughout the international NGO and governmental spectrum, and who have experience working on outbreaks of infectious disease, including SARS, MERS, H1NI, flu and Ebola.
-The team remains flexible and ready to deploy globally to provide surged medical support in health facilities, hospitals and communities to address the spread of coronavirus, in coordination with the WHO and local ministries of health.
+The team remains flexible and ready to deploy globally to provide surged medical support in health facilities, hospitals and communities to address the spread of coronavirus, including vaccination campaigns, in coordination with the WHO and local ministries of health.

 - Wear a mask, especially when in enclosed spaces and around others.

 - Wash your hands often with soap and water for at least 20 seconds.

 - If soap and water are not readily available, use an alcohol-based hand sanitiser with at least 60% alcohol.

 - Avoid touching your eyes, nose and mouth.